yeminxuan/vitepress-plugin-repl/README.md

 </p>

-turns fenced code block in your VitePress docs into a live, editable playground—no build step, just add `::: playground`
+Turns fenced code block in your VitePress docs into a live, editable playground—no build step, just add `::: playground`

 ## 🚀 Features